nakul-surve/self-introduction-/README.md

 ## Q3.
 Walk me through one AWS project you've built.
 What did you architect and what problems did you hit?

-**A:** HBO-Stream is a cost-optimised video streaming platform on AWS, fully provisioned with Terraform.
-Architecture: custom VPC with public and private subnets across two AZs.
-An ALB in the public subnet handles incoming traffic.
-The app layer runs on EC2 using Docker Compose — I chose this over EKS to stay within Free Tier while still demonstrating containerised deployment.
-RDS PostgreSQL sits in a private subnet.
-S3 stores content, served via CloudFront.
-Terraform manages everything with an S3 backend and DynamoDB state locking.
-Real problems I hit: ALB required subnets in at least two AZs — learned this from an actual AWS error.
-RDS had backup retention constraints I had to work around.
-CIDR conflicts in my subnet design required a mid-project rearchitecture.
-Each error was a real lesson.
-The errors are the curriculum.
+**A:** “I built a project called HBO-Stream, a cost-optimized video streaming platform on AWS.
+I used a VPC with public and private subnets across two AZs.
+An ALB handles traffic, and the app runs on EC2 using Docker Compose.
+I used RDS PostgreSQL, S3 for storage, and CloudFront for fast delivery.
+Everything was provisioned using Terraform.

+I faced issues like ALB requiring multiple AZs and CIDR conflicts, which I solved by redesigning the architecture.”
 ---

 ## Q4.
 Where do you see yourself in 2 years?
 Why SRE specifically?